ryanatkn/gro/src/gen/README.md

 ## motivation

-The `gro gen` command allows us to enhance our projects with convention-based code generation (codegen) techniques.
+The `gro gen` task allows us to enhance our projects with convention-based code generation (codegen) techniques.

 Why?
 Codegen can produce game-changing results for UX and DX,